 Q: What’s the deal with the Adventure Camp Schedule?

 A: Adventure Camp goes from Sunday-Friday.
 Please note that the pick-up times at camp and at the bus stops are different on Friday.
 Pick-up times are as follows: At Camp 2:00pm, at the Gladstone bus stop 5:45pm, at the Roseburg bus stop 5:15pm, at the Salem bus stop 4:00pm, and at the Springfield bus stop 4:00pm.
-NOTE: The Gladstone bus pick-up will be at the Rivergate Adventist Elementary School 1505 Rivergate School Rd.
-Gladstone, OR 97027 on Friday!
-Please see “2016 Bus Schedule” listed below for details.
+NOTE: The Gladstone bus pick-up will be at the Rivergate Adventist Elementary School 1505 Rivergate School Rd., Gladstone, OR 97027 on Friday!
+Please see the 2019-Bus-Schedule for details.

 Q: Where do I find a bus schedule?